Skip to content

 Settings

-Configure global settings:
+Configure global and personal settings:

 • LLM providers — add API keys for Anthropic, OpenAI, OpenRouter, and other providers